esphome/esphome-docs/esphomeyaml/components/sensor/ultrasonic.rst

 measurement has been taken.
 Because sometimes (for example if no object is detected) the echo pulse is never returned, this sensor also has a timeout option which specifies how long to wait for values.
-During this timeout period the whole core will be blocked and therefore shouldn’t be set too high.
+During this timeout period the whole core will be blocked and therefore shouldn't be set too high.

 .. figure:: images/ultrasonic-full.jpg